Pizza3368/Pizza3368/README.md

-### Hello, my name is Sandy Chu
+### Hello, my name is Tianrui Chu
-#### I am a Forth-year Computer Engineering Student at The University of British Columbia.
+#### I am a forth-year Computer Engineering Student at The University of British Columbia.
 I am learning hardware description languages Software engineering and Front-End Web Development.

 You can reach me at: tchu10@student.ubc.ca